EpicKiwi/upcn/README.md

 µPCN - A Free and Lean DTN Implementation for Microcontrollers and POSIX
 =======================================================================

 **Note:** This is a fork of original µPCN released on [https://www.upcn.eu/](https://www.upcn.eu/).
 This fork is focused on POSIX and implement a custom routing algorithm.
+The following features differ from the original µPCN :

+* File-based CLA (wip in `file-cla`)
+* Retry task (wip in `retry-task`)

+---

 See `./LICENSE.txt` and `./LICENSE-3RD-PARTY.txt` for legal information.